 Phone messages for staff may be left through the school office.
 Please do not leave messages on the staff's personal phone.
-Both the Infant/Toddler and Preschool offices are staffed and the phones are answered from 7:30 a.m. until 6:30 p.m. p.m. daily.
-After hour calls may be left on the school's voice-mail but NOT ON THE PRESCHOOL CELL PHONE.
+Both the Infant/Toddler and Preschool offices are staffed and the phones are answered from 7:30 a.m. until 6:30 p.m. daily.
+After hour calls may be left on the school's voicemail.